avilchiis/av_union/ReadMe.md

 **Can you add/edit/improve something from the script for my server?:** Short answer is no.

-**I found a bug or I have some improvements for the script, what should I do?:** Open an/a issue/pullreq in Github or a comment in my Forum Post but don't open a Ticket in Discord, Discord is only for paid scripts.
+**I found a bug or I have some improvements for the script, what should I do?:** Open an issue or a pull request in Github or leave a comment in my Forum Post.
+Don't open a Ticket in Discord, Discord is only for paid scripts.